Household account-linking/MFR and corporate class solutions

 Manulife Private Investment Pools deliver everything you would expect from an investment program, including management fee reductions and tax efficiency.
 In addition, you can realize this value while continuing to work with the advisor you know and trust.

-Realize added value with Account Householding and Management Fee Reductions (MFRs)
+Realize added value with Household account-linking and Management Fee Reductions (MFRs)

 Manulife Private Investment Pools help investors with significant assets realize more value.
 This exclusive program considers all of the investment accounts within your household and rewards you with a reduction in management fees.
 Here's how it works: